theriddleofenigma/laravel-model-validation/README.md

         }

         /**
-         * Custom messages to replace the validation messages
+         * Custom messages to replace the validation messages.
          *
          * @return array
          */